-Alice Humphries is an Australian based composer and arranger working across the jazz and contemporary classical worlds.
-Her music has been described as “bursting with life and fun, as well as great great beauty” and “deeply thought provoking…offering both moments of incredible intensity and sublime serenity.”
+Alice Humphries is a highly versatile and eclectic composer working across and in-between the contemporary classical, jazz, and experimental worlds.
+Her music has been described as “bursting with life and fun, as well as great, great beauty” and “deeply thought-provoking…offering both moments of incredible intensity and sublime serenity.”
 Her output includes electro-acoustic, chamber, and orchestral music, as well as music for dance, documentary and film.

-Alice also works extensively in composing and arranging in jazz, contemporary popular music, music theatre, choral and educational music.

-As an arranger Alice has worked with artists including Eddie Perfect, Josh Pyke, Kate Miller-Heidke, The Tasmanian Symphony Orchestra, the West Australian Youth Jazz Orchestra, and the Sydney Symphony and produces string and brass arrangements for pop and rock artists in both studio and live settings.
+As an arranger and orchestrator, she has worked with artists including Eddie Perfect, Josh Pyke, Kate Miller-Heidke, Missy Higgins, the Tasmanian Symphony Orchestra and the Sydney Symphony, and creates string and brass arrangements for contemporary popular artists in both studio and live settings.